Complaints vs. care

 And yet, very few of these reported incidents resulted in a complaint or a claim by the patients concerned or their families.

 While the minimal overlap could mean that complainants and claimants are highlighting additional problems which have not been notified by staff, Dr Goldsmith believes it is more likely to reflect the different factors driving these processes.
-As the MDU and the NHSLA have previously pointed out, the spiraling rate of claims is largely influenced by non-clinical factors such as the legal changes to 'no win no fee' arrangements and the economic climate.
+As the MDU and the NHSLA have previously pointed out, the spiralling rate of claims is largely influenced by non-clinical factors such as the legal changes to 'no win no fee' arrangements and the economic climate.
 In addition, in Dr Goldsmith's experience, the allegations made by complainants tend to be less specific and are more likely to concern an apparent breakdown in communication or a perceived lack of compassion by clinicians.

 'In my own specialty of neurology, we see patients with functional disorders who can occasionally get very frustrated with the diagnostic label,' he says.
 'These patients are more likely to complain and their complaint might include 30 different points which each have to be addressed by the doctor and complaints manager.